 - Battery Consumption

 There are many things that drain your smartphone’s battery but the screen normally tops the charts, therefore battery intake is crucial.
 Pixels within an AMOLED screen can be totally closed off, so of course, it conserves more juice when you’re working on a black backdrop as the pixels because that component of these screens will be changed off.
-LCD screen, on the other hand, is based upon a dedicated backlight which still stays switched on even when you’re on an entirely black screen.
+LCD screen, on the other hand, is based upon a dedicated backlight that still stays switched on even when you’re on an entirely black screen.
 That is the reason why attributes like Always On Display or Active Display on Moto smartphones create much more awareness on an AMOLED screen while it is going to certainly influence your battery stats onto an LCD screen.
 So, think twice before utilizing the ‘Always On’ display feature in your own LCD screen smartphones.

 So, which one is better for you?

 Taking in the Vast Majority of the advantages and disadvantages for both the display technology, AMOLED panels will daily outperform an LCD panel if battery and color consumption is an issue.
 Further, even though AMOLED panels fight somewhat with brightness levels, it gradually grabbing upward and, in our view, and is barely noticeable usually.